FLoC: Facility Location-Based Efficient Visual Token Compression for Long Video Understanding: Experiments

 \subsection{Benchmarks}

-\textbf{Video-MME} ~\cite{fu2024video} is a multi-modal evaluation benchmark designed to assess various dimensions of visual and textual understanding in videos.
-It includes diverse real-life footage covering different domains such as sports, news, and user-generated content.
-The dataset focuses on tasks like video captioning, event detection, and question answering.
-Its complexity stems from the highly varied video lengths and content types, challenging models to handle both short clips and longer sequences effectively.
+\textbf{Video-MME}~\citep{fu2024video} is a multi-modal evaluation benchmark designed to assess visual and textual understanding in videos, covering diverse real-life footage across domains such as sports, news, and user-generated content.
+It focuses on tasks like video captioning, event detection, and question answering.

-\textbf{LongVideoBench.} ~\cite{wu2025longvideobench} is explicitly curated for the study of long-form video understanding, featuring videos that run significantly longer than those found in typical benchmarks.
-These videos cover a range of categories—lectures, live events, and continuous surveillance footage—where crucial information may appear sporadically or in non-consecutive segments.
-The benchmark focuses on tasks such as topic segmentation, extended event detection, and global summarization.
+\textbf{LongVideoBench}~\citep{wu2025longvideobench} is curated for long-form video understanding, featuring extended videos such as lectures, live events, and surveillance footage, emphasizing topic segmentation and global summarization.

-\textbf{MLVU} (Multi-Level Video Understanding)~\cite{zhou2024mlvu} is a dataset aiming to evaluate hierarchical comprehension of videos, from low-level frame recognition to high-level storyline interpretation.
-It comprises clips sourced from various genres, including movies, documentaries, and instructional videos. ~\footnote{VideoMME, LongvideoBench, and MLVU are all under the CC BY-SA 4.0 International License.}
+\textbf{MLVU} (Multi-Level Video Understanding)~\citep{zhou2024mlvu} evaluates hierarchical comprehension from frame-level recognition to storyline interpretation, using clips from movies, documentaries, and instructional videos.\footnote{Video-MME, LongVideoBench, and MLVU are all under the CC BY-SA 4.0 International License.}